MWATelescope/mwa_hyperdrive/mdbook/src/installation/pre_compiled.md

 ```
 This means they cannot plot calibration solutions.
 "CUDA-double" binaries have the `cuda` feature and "CUDA-single" binaries have
-the `cuda-single` feature.
-CUDA cannot legally be statically linked so a local
+the `cuda` and `gpu-single` features.
+CUDA cannot legally be statically linked
-installation of CUDA is required.
+so a local installation of CUDA is required.
 ~~~